What are Probiotics?

 - Constipation or Diarrhoea

-Clinical trials and extensive research have shown that probiotic supplementation can be an effective way of supporting a healthy gut.
+Clinical trials and extensive research have shown that probiotic supplementation may be an effective way of supporting a healthy gut.

 What’s the difference between Probiotics and Prebiotics?